Chesapeake Police pursuit ends in Portsmouth; juvenile brandishes firearm

 A group of juveniles jumped out of the vehicle and ran away on foot.
 According to the release, one of the suspects pointed a gun in the direction of the officers.

-Police were able to catch two of the juveniles including the suspect with the gun.
-The 14-year-old who brandished the firearm faces multiple charges.
+Police were able to catch two of the juveniles, including the suspect with the gun.
+The 14-year-old who brandished the firearm faces multiple charges, police say.
 The other was released to a guardian.